wardi/wardi.github.io/_pages/flood-fill-mazes.md

        [1, 1, 1, 1, 2, 1]], dtype=uint8)
 ```

 Let's visualize our array with matplotlib.
+Choosing
 ["inferno"](https://matplotlib.org/stable/tutorials/colors/colormaps.html#sequential)
-is a nice a bright palette.
-We create a legend with color patches, and draw
+as a nice a bright palette, we create a legend with color patches, and draw
 arrays with this "show" function:

 ```python